kehannan/JokeApp/README.md

 ### Add Interstitial Ad

 Follow these instructions to add an interstitial ad to the free version.
-Display the add after the user hits the button, but before the joke is shown.
+Display the add after the user hits the button, but before the jokeText is shown.

 https://developers.google.com/mobile-ads-sdk/docs/admob/android/interstitial

 ### Add Loading Indicator

-Add a loading indicator that is shown while the joke is being retrieved and disappears when the joke is ready.
+Add a loading indicator that is shown while the jokeText is being retrieved and disappears when the jokeText is ready.
 The following tutorial is a good place to
 start:

 http://www.tutorialspoint.com/android/android_loading_spinner.htm